QR4.5.9 Testing The Theory

 14. What is dark energy?
 (4.7.7)

-These explanations assume only that the waves of quantum theory are processing waves on a network.
-If a quantum network defines space, it will then keep point matter entities apart.
-If the network transfer rate is one point per cycle, the speed of light will be constant.
-If electrons and neutrinos are phases of the same interaction, they will be brother leptons.
-If up and down quarks are phases of a three-axis interaction, they will have one-third charges.
-If a process creates matter, there must be anti-matter.
-One process can then explain what many particles can’t.
+These answers require only that quantum waves are processing waves on a network.
+A quantum network that defines space then keeps point matter entities apart naturally.
+A network transfer rate of one point per cycle then makes the speed of light constant.
+Electrons and neutrinos are then brother leptons because they are phases of the same interaction.
+Up and down quarks as phases of a three-axis interaction will then have one-third charges.
+Finally, a process that creates matter allows an anti-process to create anti-matter.
+One process that evolved can explain what many particles can’t.

-The Newtonian idea that God made our world like a clock from existing bits now struggles.
-If the standard model is God’s Lego-set, why do higher generation leptons and quarks play no part at all in the physics we see?
-If all the bits that make our universe were lying around before it began, where did they come from?
+The idea that God made our world like a clock, from existing parts, doesn’t work.
+If the particles of the standard model are a universal Lego-set, why are higher electrons and quarks irrelevant to the world we see?
+And if these bits were lying around before our universe began, where did they come from?

-The alternative is that before our universe began, it didn’t exist at all.
-There were no divine shortcuts as everything had to be made!
-This wasn’t possible in one step so light, being simpler, came first and matter followed.
-Essentially, complex outcomes evolved from a simple process.
+The simpler alternative is that before our universe began, it didn’t exist at all, so instead of divine shortcuts, everything had to be made, including our space and time!
+This wasn’t possible in one step so light, being simpler, evolved before matter did.

 Figure 4.20.
 Mandelbrot’s set, a.
 Main, b.
 Detail

-If the null process of space became light that became matter that became us, our complex universe came from simplicity, or as Douglas Adams put it, nothing:
+And if space became light that became matter that became us, our entire universe could have come from what we call nothing:

-Quantum theory’s description of how physical complexity comes from quantum simplicity supports this extraordinary idea, but how can it be tested?
+That physical complexity comes from quantum simplicity supports this idea, but how can it be tested?

 Next